-Ideally, these are connected in both process adherence, performance measures, leadership coaching and relates back to specific operational needs that are BEING SOLVED by the investment in participant time and effort and the cost of the program.
+Ideally, these are connected in both operations and process adherence, performance measures, leadership coaching and relates back to specific operational needs that are BEING SOLVED by the investment in participant time and effort and the cost of the program.

 What is your process for developing a training program?

 This phase is used to assess and identify current gaps in information, process, and design in the current training program(s).
 This phase identifies “what isn’t currently working to potential.”